 it is surely absurd to think that the world is more likely to be simple than complicated (unless one has certain metaphysical or theological views not usually accepted as legitimate factors in scientific inference).
 (1980, 90)

-With regard to explanation, the constructive empiricist recognizes that scientific realists typically attach an objective validity to requests for explanation (van Fraassen 1980, 13), but he does not grant that objective validity.
-His arguments that explanation is pragmatic constitute a significant part of The Scientific Image, and will be discussed in the next subsection.
+With regard to explanation, constructive empiricists recognize that scientific realists typically attach an objective validity to requests for explanation (van Fraassen 1980, 13), but constructive empiricists do not grant that objective validity.
+Van Fraassen's arguments that explanation is pragmatic constitute a significant part of The Scientific Image, and will be discussed in the next subsection.

-The constructive empiricist recognizes that these pragmatic factors like simplicity and explanatory power are important guides in the pursuit of the aim of science (van Fraassen 1980, 89).
-But he insists that these factors are valuable in that pursuit only insofar as their consideration advances the development of theories that are empirically adequate and empirically strong.
-They do not have special value as indicators of the truth of what the theories say about the unobservable parts of the world.
+Constructive empiricists recognize that these pragmatic factors like simplicity and explanatory power are important guides in the pursuit of the aim of science (van Fraassen 1980, 89).
+But they insist that these factors are valuable in that pursuit only insofar as their consideration advances the development of theories that are empirically adequate and empirically strong.
+The factors do not have special value as indicators of the truth of what the theories say about the unobservable parts of the world.

 Scientific realists, by contrast, sometimes say that they believe in the truth of scientific theories because the theories provide a satisfying explanation of the observable phenomena, an explanation that unifies what would otherwise be disparate observations.
 The constructive empiricist is not moved by such considerations:

 A person may believe that a certain theory is true and explain that he does so, for instance, because it is the best explanation he has of the facts or because it gives him the most satisfying world picture.
 This does not make him irrational, but I take it to be part of empiricism to disdain such reasons. (van Fraassen 1985, 252)